 - The PI on a sponsored research project is responsible for timely submission of the final technical reports.
 Specific sponsor requirements for the technical reports are usually defined in the award package.
 When the report is completed, the PI may submit it directly to the sponsoring agency whether it is an electronic submission or paper.
 Many sponsors have electronic systems where the PI uploads the report into their system.
 Below is a partial listing of sponsors and their systems:

-- OSRS requires a copy of the final technical report, which may be emailed to email@example.com.
+- SRS requires a copy of the final technical report, which may be emailed to firstname.lastname@example.org.

 - The obligations of the award have not been met until the report has been submitted to the sponsor.